yiningnie/yiningnie.github.io/index.md

 ### Recent and upcoming

-- Ordering preferences in Ukrainian multiple wh-fronting.<br>*LSA 2024* talk (with Ruby Buenrostro), New York City, NY.
+- Ordering preferences in Ukrainian multiple wh-fronting.<br>*LSA 2024* talk (with Ruby Buenrostro), New York City.

-- Interpreting causatives: The case of *faire se* in French and Italian.<br>*LSA 2024* poster (with Fabienne Martin, Chiara Dal Farra and Silvia Silleresi), New York City, NY.
+- Interpreting causatives: The case of *faire se* in French and Italian.<br>*LSA 2024* poster (with Fabienne Martin, Chiara Dal Farra and Silvia Silleresi), New York City.

-- Tagalog valency morphology and its neutralization.<br>*AFLA 30* talk (with Henrison Hsieh), Lund University.
+- Tagalog valency morphology and its neutralization.<br>*AFLA 30* talk (with Henrison Hsieh), Lund University, Sweden.

 - Applicative recursion and nominal licensing.<br>*Linguistic Inquiry* (early access).
 DOI: [10.1162/ling_a_00513](https://doi.org/10.1162/ling_a_00513) [[paper](https://lingbuzz.net/lingbuzz/007355)]